 As the ruling body for the Olympic Games, the IOC delegated the responsibility for implementing doping controls to the Organising Committee for the Olympic Games and the World Anti-Doping Agency (WADA).
 They acted under the IOC’s authority.
 The IOC Medical Commission was responsible for overseeing all doping control processes on-site, which was in full compliance with the IOC Anti-Doping Rules, the World Anti-Doping Code and the International Standard for Testing (ISO9001:2000).

-Anti-doping rules for Nanjing 2014 Youth Olympic Games
+Anti-doping rules for Olympic Games Rio de Janeiro 2016

-Anti-Doping Rules - Nanjing 2014 Youth Olympic Games
+Anti-Doping Rules - Olympic Games Rio de Janeiro 2016

 World Anti-Doping Code

 Please find below a link to the WADA world anti-doping code: